Leeonleee/obsidian-vault/SQL/Overview.md

 - A system should offer administrators an interface to adjust parameters, choose structure, set permissions, etc
 # DBMS vs Others
 - You an have a database without a DBMS to store it
+- The information can be stored in files, which are accessed directly by programs that need to use the data
+## File vs DBMS
+### Drawbacks of using files
+- Data redundancy and inconsis